secretstartups/handbook/architecture/workflow/index.html.md

 ## Workflow: The Detailed View

+### Proposing changes

+Anyone can propose a change they believe we should work on, which can happen on a **domain issue** or epic.
+When these changes turn out to be too intricate for a single individual contributor to handle (complex backstage improvements, architectural changes, productivity or efficiency improvements), or they span multiple teams, it may be necessary to invoke the Architecture Evolution workflow, as the change may not be something directly actionable.
+The issue author may loop an Architecture Evolution Coach, and through the workflow, we ensure that we engage the right DRIs, domain experts, stakeholders, and decision makers.

+Collaboration ensures that only proposals that are achievable get described in a blueprint merge request.
+This fosters knowledge sharing and avoids the cost of iterating on the product architecture improperly.

 ### Outcomes

 The primary outcome of the workflow is a **blueprint** published on `docs.gitlab.com`.

-### Finding people that will amplify your influence
+### Amplifying your influence

 ![influence](/handbook/engineering/architecture/workflow/influence.png)

 For any given proposal, the following people are involved:

-* An Architecture Evolution Coach (e.g., a Distinguished Engineer), who is shepperding and filtering and proposals across the organization
+* An Architecture Evolution Coach (e.g., a Distinguished Engineer), who is filtering, shepperding, disseminating proposals across the organization
-* An Engineering Leader (e.g., a Director of Engineering), who is a decision-maker for a given proposal in terms of staffing and deliverables
+* A Management Engineering Leader (e.g., a Director of Engineering), who is a decision-maker for a given proposal in terms of staffing and deliverables
 * One of more Domain Experts (e.g., Senior Backend Engineers), who lend their expertise on a given domain to solve a problem

 During the process of working on the proposal, the author collaborates with an Architecture Evolution Coach and, optionally, one or more Domain Experts to create a blueprint of the change.
 The blueprint merge request will be then either approved or rejected by the appropriate  management Engineering Leader.